IDP Project on Surveillance, Tech & Immigration Policing

 IDP is also working with Mijente, Law Students Against ICE, and Researchers Against Surveillance to call on Thomson Reuters and RELX (parent company to Lexis-Nexis) to end their contracts with ICE.
 Learn more about how Thomson-Reuters and RELX fuel ICE’s deportation machine here.

 We have also partnered with Just Futures Law’s COVID-19 FOIA Project, to monitor how government and tech companies are rapidly expanding tech surveillance and to ensure that a public health emergency is not misused to increase deportation and criminalization.
+Read a factsheet on HHS Protect, a vast secretive database designed by Palantir, and why it is to troubling.

 ICE & Biometrics